 David’s focus is to improve the solar industry through better compliance, training and improving industry best practice.

-David has been working in the solar industry since 2008.
+David has been working in the solar industry since 2008 and holds Grid-connect, Stand-alone, storage and micro-wind accreditation.

 Dean believes that the policy and standards in place are a great framework for raising the bar across the industry but are only as effective as their enforcement.